mxstn/mxstn.github.io/_pages/mountains.md

 title: Alpinism
 ---

-In winter I like to do ski-touring, in summer I mostly focus on ridge scrambling or light alpine climbs.
+In winter I like to do ski-touring, in summer I mostly do ridge scrambling or light alpine climbs.
 My strengths are fast movement in alpine, rocky terrain up to UIAA grade 3 and orientation/navigation in pathless, alpine environment.

 <img src="../assets/img/21_08_11.jpg" alt="me" width="100%" oncontextmenu="return false;"/>